WilliamChen-Bill/Minirel-Project/README.md

 ### 4. InsertFileScan Class
 The InsertFileScan class, derived from the HeapFile class, offers the capability to insert records into a file.

+# CS 564 Project Stage 6: Minirel Query and Update Operators

+## Project Overview

+In this project, our focus lies on the construction and implementation of query and update operators for Minirel databases.
+Our project encompasses the implementation of selection, projection, insertion, and deletion operators.
+The parser provided, an integral part of this project, is designed to parse SQL-like commands and initiate appropriate backend calls.

+## Key Features

+### Minirel SQL DML Commands

+Minirel supports a simplified variant of SQL query language.
+The syntax structure is outlined in a pseudo context-free grammar, a continuation from project's Part 5.
+It includes both query and update statements.

+### Query Structure and Formatting

+Queries can either be displayed on-screen or stored in a relation.
+To simplify the on-screen display, the Minirel query interpreter generates a temporary relation which is subsequently printed and deleted.
+The project also includes specifications for attributes in target lists, target table lists, and qualifications.

+### Update Operations

+The project implements update operations in the form of insert or delete actions.
+The Minirel does not support modification of the value of an existing tuple in a relation.

+### Implementing the Relational Operators

+The project involves the implementation of several routines including QU_Select, QU_Join, QU_Delete, and QU_Insert.
+These are executed by the parser in response to various user-submitted SQL statements.

+## Additional Information

+This project offers a great opportunity to delve into the implementation of database operations and to gain hands-on experience with SQL-like commands.
+It's an ideal platform to showcase strong database management skills and understanding of SQL operations.

+## About this Repository

+This repository contains code and resources for implementing query and update operators for Minirel databases, as part of CS 564 Project Stage 6.
+The code can be a valuable reference for anyone looking to understand the intricacies of database operations and SQL-like command parsing.
+We hope it serves as a comprehensive guide and helps you navigate the complexities of SQL and database management.